Bill Triplett

 William Clarence Triplett (born May 9, 1940) is an American former professional football player who was a running back in the National Football League (NFL).
 He also played college football for the Miami RedHawks.
 Triplett played 10 years in the NFL for the St. Louis Cardinals (1962–63, 1965–66), New York Giants (1967), and Detroit Lions (1968–72).

-Early years
+Early life

 Triplett was born in 1940 in Shaw, Mississippi.
 His family moved to Girard, Ohio, where he attended Girard High School.
 His older brother, Mel Triplett, played in the NFL as a running back and defensive back from 1955 to 1962.

 Triplett attended Miami University in Oxford, Ohio, where he played for the Miami Redskins football team under head coach John Pont.
 As a senior in 1961, Triplett gained 1,418 yards, was named the team's most valuable player, and was selected to the All-Mid-American Conference team.
 He was also selected to play in the Hula Bowl and the East–West Shrine Game.